 This Charmed Operator handles instantiation, scaling, configuration, and Day 2 operations specific to Grafana.

-Grafana allows you to query, visualize, alert on, and visualize metrics from mixed datasources in configurable dashboards for observability.
+Grafana is an open-source observability toolkit which allows you to query, visualize, alert on, and visualize metrics from mixed datasources in configurable dashboards for observability.
 This repository contains a Juju Charm for deploying the visualization component of Grafana in a Kubernetes cluster.

 The grafana-k8s charm provides an interface which can ingest data from a wide array of data sources, with Prometheus as a common input, then presents that data on configurable dashboards.
 It is the primary user-facing entrypoint for the Canonical Observability Stack Lite.
 See the COS Lite Bundle for more information.

 The Grafana Operator may be deployed on a Kubernetes Juju model using the command line via:

 juju deploy grafana-k8s